wwu-pi/tutorials/README.md

 Description of the lecture in *Markdown syntax*
 ```

-Each lecture is contained in a single file that you can name at your convenience.
+Each tutorial is contained in a single file that you can name at your convenience.
 Please note that tutorials within a lecture are sorted by their respective file names; therefore using numbers as prefixes allows you to control the order of appearance in the overview and table of contents (e.g. 010-introduction.md, 020-basics.md, etc).
 A tutorial's content file also has to start with a Liquid declaration for the tutorial's title and its layout:
 ```